Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Bipartite graphs and subdivisions

 Next, we complement the previous result.
 Here we allow all longer subdivisions.

 \begin{lemma} Let $G$ be a cubic graph.
 Let $H$ be an arbitrary subdivision of $G$ such that every edge is subdivided at least twice.
 The graph $H$ admits a crumby coloring. \end{lemma}

 \begin{proof} Let us color the original vertices of $G$ blue.
 We find that almost any subdivided edge admits a crumby coloring such that the end-vertices are singleton blues.
 The only exception is the case with 4 subdivision vertices.
-In particular, we use the following colorings for the internal vertices: $rr$, $rrr$, $rrrb$, $rrbrr$, $rrrbrr$, $rrbbrrr$, $rrbrrbrr$ etc.
+In particular, we use the following colorings for the internal vertices ($r$,$b$ stands for red and blue, respectively): $rr$, $rrr$, $rrrb$, $rrbrr$, $rrrbrr$, $rrbbrrr$, $rrbrrbrr$ etc.

 Let us use these particular colorings on $H$.
 We might create some blue stars with 2 or 3 leaves.
-Apart from that, the coloring satisfies the crumby conditions.
+Apart from that, this coloring satisfies the crumby conditions.
 Now we recolor the problematic blue centers of these stars red.
-If vertex $c$ is such a center, and there was a blue 3-star at $c$, then we recolor the neighbor $n_1$ of $c$ red and recolor the neighbor $n_2$ of $n_1$ blue.
+If the vertex $c$ is such a center, and there was a blue 3-star at $c$, then we recolor the neighbor $n_1$ of $c$ red and recolor the neighbor $n_2$ of $n_1$ blue.
 If vertex $c$ was the center of a blue 2-star, then we have to consider two cases according to the red neighbor $v$ of $c$.
 If $v$ was the end-vertex of a red $P_3$, then we do the same recoloring as in the previous case, but also recolor $v$ to blue.
 If $v$ was the end-vertex of a red $P_2$, then the recoloring of $c$ creates a red $P_3$ and we are done.

 The process terminates with a crumby coloring of $H$. \end{proof}